 Design features

 The client sort best value on the project.
 In response, the team worked together to drive efficiencies in time, budget, and sustainability.
-The team co-ordinated the design in a BIM compliant environment.
-This provided a risk-free design, where materials and components arrived on site, safe in the knowledge that each had been tested in the 3D design, ensuring fast, safe, high-quality construction.
+The team designed the building in a collaborative 3D BIM environment, de-risking the design, such that materials and components arrived on site, having been spatially coordinated and clash detected to ensuring a fast, safe, high-quality construction process.

 In its first year, the House provided over 400 families with a ‘home away from home’.